svladykin/ReplicaMap/README.md

 + Kafka `Log Compaction` provides persistent backup of the replicated map contents.

 + It is possible to wrap any thread-safe implementations of `Map<K,V>` with ReplicaMap.
-The most obvious choice is `ConcurrentHashMap<K,V>` or `ConcurrentSkipListMap<K,V>`, but any off-heap or on-disk or other implementations can be used as well.
+The most obvious choice is `ConcurrentHashMap<K,V>` or `ConcurrentSkipListMap<K,V>`, but any custom off-heap or on-disk or other implementations can be used as well.

 + When `NavigableMap<K,V>` is needed, there is `ReplicaNavigableMap<K,V>`.

++ Multiple maps per single data topic are supported.

 + If you already have a Kafka cluster, there is no need to deploy any new infrastructure, just add the ReplicaMap library to the application and you have a distributed database.

 + If you already have a compacted Kafka topic, you can start using it with ReplicaMap.